solidc0re/solidcore-scripts/README.md

 ## Instructions
 ### = Installing =

+> [!NOTE]
+> Currently in alpha stage.
+Only install for testing purposes or if you're really keen.
+The uninstall script is not fully tested, but all changes instigated by the script are reversible.

 It is strongly recommended to install your favourite immutable Fedora variant on an encrypted drive.
 This option is only possible during the installation process of the OS.
 See the [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/encrypting-drives-using-LUKS/#_creating_encrypted_block_devices_in_anaconda) for more info.

 To install the solidcore-scripts: